yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 ![POP-to-origin latency distribution for BOG (day, ms)](/assets/pop-to-origin-latency-distribution.png "POP-to-origin latency distribution for the POP BOG (day, ms)")

 Why are some requests significantly slower?
-This is due to the CDN performing an optimisation by keeping the TCP connection open to the origin (TCP Keep-Alive).
+This is due to the CDN performing an optimisation by keeping the TCP connections open to the origin (TCP Keep-Alive).

+When the CDN performs a requests to a website, it has to open a TCP connection to it, and perform what is called a TCP "handshake".
+This is somewhat time intensive, and therefore once a TCP connection is open, the CDN provider will keep it open for a little while, building a pool of open connections to the website.

 ![TCP connection (Wikipedia, CC-BY-SA-3.0-migrated)](/assets/tcp-handshake.png "TCP connection (Wikipedia, CC-BY-SA-3.0-migrated)")

-Requests that require the CDN to run a full TCP connection to the origin will be impacted by the latency of the full TCP handshake, while requests that benefit from an already established connection will avoid this delay.
-The graph showing the pop-to-origin latency distribution illustrates the quality of the connection pooling from the CDN.
+The already-opened connections in that pool can be reused later by requests going to the same origin.
+Requests that benefit from an already established connection will avoid the delay incurred by initializing the TCP connection, resulting in faster response times.

+The graph showing the pop-to-origin latency distribution therefore also illustrates the quality of the connection pooling provided by the CDN and indicates how many requests were able to reuse an already-opened connection.

 ## The internet does sleep at night

 Now, what happens during the night?
 Keeping connections open has a cost for the CDN provider.
-There is a finite number of open connections per POP that it can maintain, and this is shared across all its customers.
+There is a finite number of open connections per POP that it can maintain, and this is resource shared across all its customers.

 During the night, your website is likely to receive fewer requests, resulting in fewer opportunities to keep those valuable connections open.
 As a result,